neo4j-product-examples/snowflake-graph-analytics/genre-recommendation/README.md

 });
 ```

-The model will be save into internal stage of the Neo4j Graph Analytics application.
-This model can be refferred by its name `unsup-imdb` in the next step.
+The model will be saved into the internal stage of the Neo4j Graph Analytics application.
+This model can be referred to by its name `unsup-imdb` in the next step.

 ### Generating embeddings